Law Libraries

 How can I find my local law library?

 Public law libraries are available in many cities and counties in Virginia.
+If a law library is unavailable in your community, your local public library may provide access to some legal information resources.

 What is the Virginia State Law Library?

 The Virginia State Law Library is a research collection that primarily serves the research needs of the Supreme Court of Virginia, the Court of Appeals of Virginia and the legal community.
+While the library is not open to the public, librarians will respond to phone inquiries requesting direction for legal information.

 Last updated on .